GerardRagbir/GerardRagbir/README.md

 I am a senior level engineer out of the Caribbean, Trinidad & Tobago to be exact.
 I primarily work on Machine Learning & Data Architecture projects, but have had a Full Stack history over the last decade, working in Oil & Gas, IoTs, Logistics, Manufacturing and more recently in Medical.
 I enjoy spearheading projects alongside my teams - whether I am at the helm or not.

-I recently deleted my old GitHub projects to do some cleanup - previously my teams hosted our projects on BitBucket, Space or using on internal repos.
-All of my old projects were Arduino and/or school projects.
+I recently deleted my old GitHub projects to do some cleanup - previously my teams hosted our projects on BitBucket, Space or on internal hosts.
+All of my old projects were Arduino and/or school projects but were from the perspective of an absolute newbie ---

 In my spare time you might find me playing Dungeons & Dragons - [check out my quick attempt at a Dice Rolling CLI here!](https://github.com/GerardRagbir/DungeonDice-CLI) - I'll get around to making it feature rich sometime!